34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Their Kickstarter campaign took off, hitting their original goal within a day and continuing on to 10 times that amount.
 Needless to say, people were excited.

-Their success has been, in large part, due to their innovative and one-of-a-kind product.
+Their success has been, in large part, due to their unique design and one-of-a-kind product.
 But it takes more than just a great product to become really successful.

 They use Klaviyo to automate their marketing efforts, Privy for email marketing, Yotpo for capturing product reviews, and Back in Stock to keep customers alerted as new stuff comes in.